Park Jong-chul: Biography

-In the 1980s, as president of the student council in the linguistics department of Seoul National University, he was one of activists in universities struggling against Chun Doo-hwan's dictatorship and the aftermath of the 1980 Gwangju Massacre.
+In the 1980s, as president of the student council in the linguistics department of Seoul National University, he was one of the activists in universities struggling against Chun Doo-hwan's dictatorship and the aftermath of the 1980 Gwangju Massacre.
 Detained during an investigation into such activities, Park refused to confess the whereabouts of one of his fellow activists.
-During the interrogation, authorities used waterboarding techniques to torture him in the National Police Headquarters' Anti-Communist Division, leading to his death on 14 January.
+During the interrogation, authorities used waterboarding techniques to torture him in the National Police Headquarters' Anti-Communist Division, leading to his death on January 14.

 A doctor from Chung-Ang University Hospital, Oh Yeon-sang, arrived at the scene and performed CPR for 30 minutes before eventually giving up.
-Once he told the officers of Park's death, he later recalled that "they rolled his body in a blanket and shoved it in an elevator.

-In January 15, Oh was interviewed by multiple reporters who came to his office.
-The authorities, later that day, detained and interrogated him for 20 hours; afterwards Oh fled to Seoul outskirts for a week.
+Once he told the officers of Park's death, he later recalled that "they rolled his body in a blanket and shoved it in an elevator".
+On January 15, Oh was interviewed by multiple reporters who came to his office.
+Later that day the authorities detained and interrogated him for 20 hours; afterwards Oh fled to Seoul outskirts for a week.

-Information surrounding the events of Park's death was initially suppressed, with the police attributing the death to a shock.
+Information surrounding the events of Park's death was initially suppressed, with the police attributing the death to shock.
+Police claimed that he had died after an officer 'hit the desk with a thwack'.
 His death by torture helped spark the June Democracy Movement of 1987.

-His death, including the events of its immediate aftermath, was subject of the movie 1987: When the Day Comes.
+His death, including the events of its immediate aftermath, was the subject of the movie 1987: When the Day Comes.